-The capitalisation rate (cap rate for short), is the percentage return on a property investment (before the cost of debt funding and taxes).
+The capitalisation rate (cap rate for short), is the percentage, market-related return on a property investment (before the cost of debt funding and taxes).

-Similar to a price earnings ratio for the valuation of equities (businesses), it is an earnings-driven valuation approach for the valuation of commercial real estate (CRE) assets.
+Similar to a price earnings (PE) ratio for the valuation of equities (businesses), it enables an earnings-driven valuation approach in calculating the value of commercial real estate (CRE) assets.

 Annual net income equals one forward-projected year of earnings, with the first month (of twelve) starting from the anticipated transfer of ownership date.